nagypet/spvitamin/README.md

 ```

 ## Release history

+### 3.0.4-3-RELEASE 2023-10-07
+- DEFAULT_JACKSON_TIMESTAMPFORMAT changed to "yyyy-MM-dd'T'HH:mm:ss.SSS" and custom deserializers fixed
+- RestExceptionResponse improved:
+  - traceId,
+  - also jakarta.validation.ConstraintViolationException is handled
+  - Violated contrains listed in the `error` property even if the exception is instance of an ApplicationException or ApplicationRuntimeException but has been caused by a ConstraintViolationException

 ### 3.0.4-2-RELEASE 2023-05-13
 - jar classifier was '-plain' which caused problems when spvitamin was used with maven.